cpoczatek/oci-performance-test/README.md

 # oci-performance-test

 ## September 24, 2018
-We have Python and CQL scripts.
-I'm running those on a single node cluster of the following shapes.
+I'm running the Python and CQL on a single node cluster of the following shapes.
 This is using:

 | Variable      | Value                         |
 |---------------|-------------------------------|